 Arabic is the official language of each of the Arab Gulf States.
-Most residents regularly use two Arabic varieties - Modern Standard Arabic (MSA), derived from the classical Arabic of the Qur'an and used in school, the media, and in official government proceedings, and Gulf Arabic or Khaleeji Arabic, a widely spoken dialect.
+Most residents regularly use 2 Arabic varieties-Modern Standard Arabic (MSA), derived from the classical Arabic of the Qur'an and used in school, the media, and in official government proceedings, and Gulf Arabic or Khaleeji Arabic, a widely spoken dialect.
 The residents of some States speak additional languages and dialects.
-For example, Iraq names Kurdish as its second official language, and most Iraqis speak a unique dialect of Arabic called Mesopotamian Arabic.
-Some residents of Oman speak other Arabic dialects languages.
-These include Farsi (spoken in Iran); Malayalam, Tamil, Hindi, Balochi, Bengali, Pashto, and Urdu (spoken in South Asia); African languages such as Somali and Swahili; and Asian languages such as Thai, Tagalog, and Korean.
-English is also widely spoken in business and by the expatriate communities of the Gulf.
+For example, Iraq names Kurdish as its 2nd official language, and most Iraqis speak a unique dialect of Arabic called Mesopotamian Arabic.
+Some residents of Oman speak other Arabic dialects.

-The Arab Gulf nations are also home to millions of noncitizens who speak their own native
+The Arab Gulf nations are also home to millions of noncitizens who speak their own native languages. include Farsi (spoken in Iran); Malayalam, Tamil.
+Hindi.
+Balochi.
+Bengali, Pashto, and Urdu (spoken in South Asia):